keybase/more-entropy/README.md

 ### Notes

+ * entropy is calculated by changes in performance; for example, if your process could perform exactly the same amount of work in a unit of time, there would be no entropy.
+ * specifically, the entropy is log(absolute value of delta), capped at 4 bits
  * this should work well even if your system is bogged down (it'll just take longer to get entropy)
- * `get_entropy` can be called as many times as you like
+ * `get_entropy` can be called as many times as you like, even concurrently; it will call back with uniquely calculated data to each request
  * return values are small integers (sometimes < 1000) and may be negative
- * entropy is collected over time, so a request for lots of bits will take a while
+ * entropy is collected over time, so a request for lots of bits could take a while

 ### One Big Assumption

- * your CPU is not being controlled by an attacker; an extremely coordinated attack on the CPU could produce entropy less than what's claimed
+ * your CPU is not being controlled by an attacker; an extremely coordinated attack on the CPU could produce entropy less than what's requested

 ### Options